ivankokan/Excel2LaTeX/src/README.txt

 This is the "development environment".
 The master files are the .bas, .cls and .frm/.frx files.
 To edit these master files, the following workflow is suggested:

-- After branch or checkout, open Excel2LaTeX.xls and execute the routine Dev.CreateDevWorksheet.
-This imports the master files to a new Excel sheet, Excel2LaTeXDev.cls.
+- After branch or checkout, execute the script "!CreateDevWorksheet.wsf".
+It will open Excel2LaTeX.xls in the background and execute the routine Dev.CreateDevWorksheet.
+This imports the master files to a new Excel sheet, Excel2LaTeXDev.xls.
 This file is ignored for version control, modifications are not committed.
 - From the VBA debug window (accessible via Ctrl+G), call Diff to see the current changes.
 This exports all code modules back to the master files and shows